irfanhakim-as/homelab-wiki/topics/rhel.md

     > [!NOTE]
     > There should be no other active sessions on the VM while doing this.

-15. Reboot the VM to apply all changes:
+15. Reboot the system to apply all changes:

     ```sh
     sudo reboot now